phanhongan/ml-systems-evaluation/README.md

 ml-eval template --industry manufacturing --type list

 # 2. Get a specific template for your industry
-ml-eval template --industry manufacturing --type quality_control > quality-system.yaml
+ml-eval template --industry manufacturing --type predictive_maintenance > maintenance-system.yaml

 # 3. Customize your configuration
 # Edit the generated .yaml file with your specific requirements